 Automation helps us accomplish a similar feat in the domain of predictive analytics, where there are all sorts of challenges related to processing data and analyzing information so we can make predictions about the future.
 Traditionally, these barriers could only be overcome through the hard, and often tedious, manual work of experienced data scientists and engineers.

 But automation changes everything – making it possible for any company to build predictive models when the amount of data is vast, the process is difficult to manage, and they don’t have the highly specialized personnel to deal with it.

 Why automation is important for predictive modeling

 Predictive modeling involves the use of machine learning algorithms to analyze data and make predictions about future outcomes.
-It calls for a significant amount of data pre-processing (such as data cleaningData typically needs some “cleaning” prior to being used in machine learning models.
-For example, an unusually large number may represent a data entry error,… More, feature selectionWhile it’s great to have a lot of data, not every variable (aka feature) in your dataset will be equally informative in a predictive model….
-More, and normalization), as well as a number of other operations – all of which can be time-consuming and error-prone if done manually.
+It calls for a significant amount of data pre-processing (such as data cleaning, feature selection, and normalization), as well as a number of other operations – all of which can be time-consuming and error-prone if done manually.

 These automated capabilities mean you’ll be able to rapidly build, deploy and scale predictive models for your organization.

 Some of the key benefits are highlighted below:

 There’s another important benefit here, and it has to do with human resources.
 As we explained in a recent article, there are several reasons why data scientists should not be your go-to people for creating predictive models.